-LGTS has built-in, role-based security that requires users to log in each time they open the program.
-This security system is based on defined roles that all users are playing in the program.
+LGTS has built-in role based security that requires users to log in each time they open the program.
+This security system is based on defined roles that each user is playing in the program.
 Security roles limit users to performing certain functions.